emerald-dao/1-non-fungible-token/README.md

 }
 ```

-Notice that we do not want to re-deploy NonFungibleToken, FungibleToken, or MetadataViews.
+Notice that we do not want to re-deploy NonFungibleToken or MetadataViews.
 That is because they are already deploy and live on Flow testnet!

 > 🚀 Deploy your ExampleNFT smart contract: